 Where your business property is and isn’t covered, according to your insurance

-Compared to all choices you had to make when starting your business, picking up commercial property insurance probably seemed like an easy one.
+Compared to other choices you had to make when starting your business, picking up commercial property insurance probably seemed like an easy one.
 The premium is worth the peace of mind that your business's property is protected.

 - Drive to sales and client meetings